How to Create a Vision Board for Manifestation

 Most vision boards fail because they become wallpaper.
 Your brain filters out static images the same way it ignores that painting you've walked past daily for two years.
 The ones that actually work don't stay pristine—they get marked up, updated, and placed where you'll encounter them when you're not expecting to.

-This is where most people misunderstand how to create a vision board that changes anything.
-They're waiting for cosmic intervention instead of recognizing what's actually happening: you're programming your attention system to notice opportunities that were always there but previously invisible.
+So how do you create a vision board that changes anything?
+Stop waiting for cosmic intervention and recognize what's actually happening: you're programming your attention system to notice opportunities that were always there but previously invisible.
 Vision boards work through the reticular activating system—the brain's filter that decides which of thousands of daily inputs deserve conscious attention.

 "Travel more" triggers nothing concrete.
 Your brain can't match vague aspirations to real opportunities showing up in conversations, emails, or scroll sessions.